 Attend a Discover Antioch Midwest Information Session

 Dyslexia is the most common learning disability, affecting one in five American children.
-Ohio legislation requires teacher preparation programs to include dyslexia standards.
-A Dyslexia Certification from Antioch University Midwest will help you stand out and make an impact.
+A Dyslexia Certificate from Antioch University Midwest will help you stand out and make an impact.
 Our program is built upon the latest research and has met the International Dyslexia Association’s Knowledge and Practice Standards for Teachers of Reading.
-Antioch University Midwest is one of only four higher education institutions in Ohio accredited by the IDA.

 This program is for:

-- Parents of and advocates for children and adults with dyslexia
+- Advocates for children and adults with dyslexia

-The 17-credit program is offered throughout the year, with entry beginning in Fall, Spring, and Summer semesters.
-Coursework is offered in a blended format to meet the needs of K12 classroom educators.
+The program is offered throughout the year, with entry beginning in Fall, Spring, and Summer semesters.
+Coursework is offered in an in-person format or completely online to meet the needs of K12 classroom educators.
 Educators receive the highest quality of instruction from faculty with a rich background of work in K12 reading environments, many of whom are currently practitioners in the field.

 Please note: Focused Field Hours are required for most courses.
 These hours need to be completed outside of class.

 - Have a bachelor’s degree from an accredited institution with a minimum 2.75 GPA

 - Provide a valid state issued teaching license or certificate OR provide a current FBI and state background check.

 Interested applicants will need to complete an online application, provide a copy of all transcripts, and a copy of current teaching license (if applicable).
 A letter of interest must also be submitted with application paperwork, expressing why the applicant is interested in pursuing the Dyslexia Certificate.

 RLE5055 Foundations and Psychology of Reading (3 credits)